lorensen/VTKExamples/src/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-12</b>.
 The visualization pipeline for the VTK blobby logo.</figcaption>
 </figure>

 We create three separate visualization pipelines, one for each letter.
 Figure 12–12 shows the visualization pipeline.
 As is common in VTK applications, we design a pipeline and fill in the details of the instance variables just before we render.
 We pass the letters through a vtkTransformPolyDataFilter to position them relative to each other.
 Then we combine all of the polygons from the transformed letters into one polygon dataset using the vtkAppendPolyData filter.
 The vtkImplicitModeller creates a volume dataset of dimension 643 with each voxel containing a scalar value that is the distance to the nearest polygon.
-Recall from “Implicit Modelling” on page 189 that the implicit modelling algorithm lets us specify the region of influence of each polygon.
+Recall from [“Implicit Modelling”](/VTKBook/06Chapter6/#implicit-modelling) in [Chapter 6](/VTKBook/06Chapter6) that the implicit modelling algorithm lets us specify the region of influence of each polygon.
 Here we specify this using the SetMaximumDistance() method of the vtkImplicitModeller.
 By restricting the region of influence, we can significantly improve performance of the implicit modelling algorithm.
 Then we use vtkContourFilter to extract an isosurface that approximates a distance of 1.0 from each polygon.
 We create two actors: one for the blobby logo and one for the original polygon letters.
 Notice that both actors share the polygon data created by vtkAppendPolyData.
-Because of the nature of the VTK visualization pipeline (see “Implicit Execution” on page 91), the appended data will only be created once by the portion of the pipeline that is executed first.
+Because of the nature of the VTK visualization pipeline (see [“Implicit Execution”](/VTKBook/04Chapter4/#implicit-execution) in [Chapter 4](/VTKBook/09Chapter4)), the appended data will only be created once by the portion of the pipeline that is executed first.
 As a final touch, we move the polygonal logo in front of the blobby logo.
 Now we will go through the example in detail.

 First, we read the geometry files that contain polygonal models of each letter in the logo.
 The data is in VTK polygonal format, so we use vtkPolyDataReader .